ARKANSAS SMALL BUSINESS AND TECHNOLOGY DEVELOPMENT CENTER

 The Arkansas Small Business and Technology Development Center is a university-based economic development program that assists entrepreneurs, both new and seasoned.
 We help with every aspect of business creation, management, and operation.

-Through our eight offices around the state, ASBTDC works with all types of for-profit businesses, from home-based to high-tech.
+Through our six offices around the state, ASBTDC works with all types of for-profit businesses, from home-based to high-tech.
 You can receive one-to-one confidential consulting and cutting-edge market research at no charge, or expand your expertise by participating in our affordable training.

 As the state’s premier business assistance provider, the ASBTDC is dedicated to helping small businesses achieve success and to promoting economic development throughout the state.
 Click here to see our results.